 We have extended and maintained some credit to two of our former directors, one of whom was also a former officer.
 Lily Wang, our former director and CFO until March 22, 2006, owed us a loan in the amount of approximately \$1.8 million as of October 2004 arising from her earlier acquisition in September 2003 of Tangshan Yian's equity interest in Sinovac Beijing.
-As of June 30, 2006, the aggregate principal amount of the loan and the accrued interests amounted to approximately \$0.55 million.
+As of December 31, 2006, this loan has been fully repaid.
 Another former director, Heping Wang, also owed us unpaid capital contribution to Tangshan Yian in the amount of \$2.6 million in early 2004, although the full amount of this capital contribution had been settled by November 2004.
-As of December 31, 2005, Mr. Wang still owed us accrued interests on the \$2.6 million promissory note in the amount of \$156,468.
-The management chose to conservatively value the amount owing and set up a 100% provision in 2005.
+As of December 31, 2006, Mr. Wang still owed us accrued interests on the \$2.6 million promissory note in the amount of \$156,468.
 In addition, Heping Wang, in connection with his transfer of 100% equity interest in Tangshan Yian to us in 2004, agreed to assume and indemnify Tangshan Yian's loan obligations in an aggregate amount of RMB 10.8 million comprising the RMB 9 million principal amount of the loan and a RMB 1.8 million funding fee.
 Heping Wang has yet to repay us RMB 10.8 million.

-Although we have, in an effort to take immediate remedial steps to address any potential violation of the Sarbanes-Oxley Act, issued a loan repayment letter on June 22, 2006 to each of Lily Wang and Heping Wang demanding immediate full repayment by them of all outstanding loan balances including accrued interests, we have not received any repayment from them as the date of this annual report and the potential violation of the Section 402 may cause governmental authorities, such as the U.S. Securities and Exchange Commission or other U.S. authorities, to impose certain criminal, civil, and or administrative sanctions or penalties upon us.
+We took remedial steps to address the potential violation of the Sarbanes-Oxley Act by issuing a loan repayment letter on June 22, 2006 to each of Lily Wang and Heping Wang demanding immediate full repayment by them of all outstanding loan balances including accrued interests.
+We have received full repayment of the loan owed by Lily Wang.
+Heping Wang also paid accrued interests on the \$2.6 million promissory note in the amount of \$164,291 and part of outstanding loan related to equity transfer of Tangshan Yian in the amount of \$400,000 (equivalent to RMB3,098,240).
+As of the date of this annual report, Heping Wang still owed us RMB7,701,760.
+Heping Wang has undertaken to pay the balance in full by May 31, 2007.
+The potential violation of the Section 402 may cause governmental authorities, such as the U.S. Securities and Exchange Commission or other U.S. authorities, to impose certain criminal, civil, and or administrative sanctions or penalties upon us.
 Similarly, private parties may also bring civil litigations against us for such violations.

-Our disclosure controls and procedures were found ineffective in the fiscal year ended December 31, 2004 and we have concluded our disclosure controls and procedures remained not fully adequate and effective in the fiscal year ended December 31, 2005.
+Our disclosure controls and procedures were found ineffective in the fiscal year ended December 31, 2004 and we have concluded our disclosure controls and procedures remained not fully adequate and effective in the fiscal year ended December 31, 2006.
 These shortcomings in our disclosure controls and procedures could have a material adverse effect on our business, results of operations and the trading price of our common shares.